 One of the most common reasons parents come to Tiny Health is to address baby eczema.
 Perhaps they’ve tried all kinds of topical creams or ointments, their practitioner is recommending steroid treatment, or they just want to get to the bottom of their concerns.
 And it’s no wonder, with eczema’s dry, itchy patches that can cause you and your little one so much distress.

 Eczema is a complex condition and its exact cause isn’t known, though genetics and environmental triggers often play a role.
 Recent studies have shed new light on what causes eczema in babies, and one key factor seems to lie in the gut.
-Keep reading to learn more about eczema and its connections to your baby’s gut microbiome.
+Keep reading to learn more about baby eczema and the gut microbiome connection.

 Understanding eczema in babies